moldis-group/home/index.md

 </a>

 ### Research tools
-We have a high-performance computer cluster dedicated _only_ for our activities right next to my office!
+We have a high-performance computer cluster dedicated _only_ for our activities right next to the PI's office!
 <img src="assets/img/earth.jpeg"  height="150">
 <img src="assets/img/helios.jpeg"  height="150">